 Driving in Crete is not only the most practical way to get around this huge island- it’s a pleasure in itself.
 Crete is Greece’s largest island, with a stunningly diverse landscape that is a joy to drive through.
 There are towering gorges, dramatic mountains and plateaus, fertile plains, and endless kilometers of coastline with rocky shores and white sandy beaches.

 Crete’s four main cities – Chania, Rethymnon, Heraklion, and Agios Nikolaos – are all on the north coast.
-The north coast of Crete is where the ferries and flights arrive, and you’ll find plenty to do here, and also plenty of natural splendor.
+The north coast of Crete is where the ferries and flights arrive.
+You’ll find plenty to do here, and also plenty of natural splendor.

 But to truly experience the wild and majestic beauty of Crete, you need to drive through its mountains and gorges as well as alongside endless beaches.
 Your reward for crossing the island to the south coast on the Libyan sea or to the farthest eastern and western ends of the island will be more beaches – but even better ones – less visited and more pristine.